ENTRY TAGS

 YOUR LIST OF ROSES

 Make a list of all your roses.
 I keep mine on my computer and update the list several times a year.
 Then I bring my rose list to every show, with the roses marked which I have brought.
 It helps to stay organized.
-This also helps me to plan in advance which roses I will enter into which class.
+This also helps me to plan in advance which roses I will enter into which class at the rose shows.

 Reprinted with permission from Rose Ecstasy, bulletin of the Santa Clarita Valley Rose Society.